-Portions of the registered trapline areas SS22 and SS29 fall within the boundary of this conservation reserve.
+Portions of Registered Trapline Areas SS22 and SS29 fall within the boundary of this conservation reserve.
 These registered trapline areas are currently allocated to head trappers and are considered existing operations.
 If a head trapper surrenders a registered trapline, or the head trapper's privileges are revoked, the registered trapline may be transferred to another trapper following established allocation procedures.
 If the registered trapline is not transferred in due course, or remains unallocated for a significant period of time, reallocation of the trapline may occur following applicable district screening processes.

 The establishment of new trapline trails will be considered following the procedure and criteria outlined for trails in Section 6.2.1.2.

-No trap cabin currently exists within the conservation reserve.
-The establishment of new trap cabins will not be permitted within the conservation reserve
+No trap cabins currently exist within the conservation reserve.
+The establishment of new trap cabins will not be permitted within the conservation reserve.